markrickert/cryptohopper-dashboard-watchlist/README.md

 :-:|:-:
 ![](images/chart-mods-light.png)  |  ![](images/chart-mods-dark.png)

 > Note: Some users are served the chart on `chart/chart_tradingview.php` and this script will not work if your charts are loaded from there.
 It will only work on the `chart/chart.php` url.
+To switch the chart souce, edit the setting under [profile](https://www.cryptohopper.com/edit-profile) > Settings > Chart source.

 ## position-targets.user.js